Dopeamin/voiceline_demo/README.md

 - **OpenAI API Key** (optional, uses mock mode without it)
 - **iOS Device/Simulator** (iOS 13.0+)

 > ⚠️ **Note**: Due to time constraints, this app has been tested **only on iOS** (latest versions).
 While Flutter is cross-platform, Android compatibility has not been verified.
-We recommend running the app on **iOS 13.0 or later** for the best experience.
+I recommend running the app on **iOS 13.0 or later** for the best experience.

 ### Backend Setup